ezrichards/mealmaker/README.md

 This project stack and structure is based off of [YelpCamp](https://github.com/Colt/YelpCamp/), a project from an online course I did many years back.

-This is a work in progress.
-Styles are still being improved as well as "Grocery List" functionality.

 ## Potential Improvements
 There are a few different ways this application could be improved in the future.
 - "Recipe finder from owned ingredients" feature: given owned ingredients, see what recipes "match" closely.